 - 4 cups spelt or all-purpose flour + extra for dusting

-- 2 1/4 teaspoons instant dry yeast
+- 2 ¼ teaspoons instant dry yeast

-- 1½ lukewarm water
+- 1 - 1½ cups lukewarm filtered water

-- 2 teaspoons sugar or honey
+- 2 teaspoons coconut sugar or honey

-- 2 tablespoons Olive oil
+- 2 tablespoons olive oil

 - 2 teaspoons salt

 - Sesame seeds or/and poppy seeds

 - In a big measuring cup stir together the warm water, sugar or honey, salt and olive oil.